-While Community Development enterprises need capital, the Chicago Community Loan Fund realizes that they also need knowledge and other resources.
+While community development enterprises need capital, CCLF realizes that they also need knowledge and other resources.
 They offer:

 - Workshops – covering different topics relevant to community development efforts, including technical assistance and sustainability;

-- Sustainability Resources – advocates for energy efficient, environmentally friendly building-projects and offers resources on the subject; and
+- Sustainability Resources – information and resources for energy efficient, environmentally friendly sustainable building projects; and

 - Development Assistance – offers referrals to authoritative resources such as government agencies or professional services on a wide spectrum of subjects, including: Accounting, Fundraising and Marketing, Management and Sustainability.